 Adult $80 – NT member $70

 Retford Park will open its doors to host an evening event which has been planned to the finest detail.
 Be greeted with a glass of sparkling wine before being seated in the Morning Room to enjoy a sumptuous meal accompanied by quality wine.
 The house will be decorated with flowers picked fresh from the garden.
-Special guests will join the dinner party for an open-ended discussion about The Art of Collecting.
+Our special guests, who all have an exceptional art collection will join the dinner party for an open-ended discussion about The Art of Collecting.

 Not often does Retford Park offer the opportunity to dine in one of the most famous dining rooms of the Southern Highlands.
 This will only happen twice throughout this unique exhibition.
 On the 15th and 16th of November, you will park outside of the 19th Century mansion.
 Your car will be parked as you enter the main welcoming room.
 You will then commence an evening that will give you an intimate glimpse of this powerful exhibition full of Australian Masters- His art – His home – His legacy.